 coincides with the GKLO homomorphism. \end{thmx}

-In \cref{subsect:monopole}, we apply this theorem to get simplest cases of the \emph{monopole operators}, which are rational versions of certain degenerations of Macdonald difference operators, as the images of particular minor functions on $\GL_N$.
+In Section~\ref{subsect:monopole}, we apply this theorem to get simplest cases of the \emph{monopole operators}, which are rational versions of certain degenerations of Macdonald difference operators, as the images of particular minor functions on $\GL_N$.
 We express the latter in terms of the shuffle algebra similarly to the geometric and $q$-setting of \cite{FinkelbergTsymbaliuk} and \cite{TsymbaliukGKLO}.
-Finally, in \cref{subsect:comparison}, we show that this isomorphism coincides with the one in \cite[Appendix B]{BravermanFinkelbergNakajima} under the derived Satake isomorphism of \cite{BezrukavnikovFinkelberg} between $\lhamp \mathrm{D}(\GL_N) \hamp N_+^R$ and the equivariant Borel-Moore homology $H^{\GL_N[[t]] \rtimes \C^*}_{\bullet}(\Gr)$ of the affine Grassmannian of $\GL_N$.
+Finally, in Section~\ref{subsect:comparison}, we show that this isomorphism coincides with the one in \cite[Appendix B]{BravermanFinkelbergNakajima} under the derived Satake isomorphism of \cite{BezrukavnikovFinkelberg} between \smash{$\lhamp \mathrm{D}(\GL_N) \hamp N_+^R$} and the equivariant Borel--Moore homology~\smash{$H^{\GL_N[[t]] \rtimes \C^*}_{\bullet}(\Gr)$} of the affine Grassmannian of $\GL_N$.

-We would like to mention that we actively use the formulas (adapted to setting of the paper) from the paper \cite{MolevTransvectorAlgebras} that studied Olshanski centralizer construction from the point of view of \emph{Micklesson algebras} whose particular case we recall in \cref{sect:parabolic_reduction}.
+We would like to mention that we actively use the formulas (adapted to setting of the paper) from the paper \cite{MolevTransvectorAlgebras} that studied Olshanski centralizer construction from the point of view of \emph{Mickelsson algebras} whose particular case we recall in Section~\ref{sect:parabolic_reduction}.
 It would be interesting to find a direct conceptual link between two subjects.